Hello and welcome to my website.

 Something about my academic background: I hold degrees from Australia and overseas.
 I received a BA in Arab/Islamic Studies from Saudi Arabia in 1986.
 I then joined the University of Melbourne (Australia) and received my PhD in Islamic Studies in 1992.
 I also completed a Master of Arts degree in Applied Linguistics at the University of Melbourne.
 In 1993, I joined the then Department of Asian Languages and Anthropology at the University of Melbourne as a Lecturer, rising to Senior Lecturer in 1996, Associate Professor in 2000 and a full professor in 2003.
 I was appointed Sultan of Oman Professor of Arab and Islamic Studies in 2003.
 In 2010, I was elected Fellow of Australian Academy of Humanities.

-My research focus is an important issue in Islamic thought today: the negotiation of text and context, ijtihad and interpretation.
+My research focus is the negotiation of text and context, ijtihad and interpretation.
 I am a strong advocate of reform of Islamic thought.
-My publications cover Qur’anic hermeneutics, Islam and human rights, Islamic law reform, Islamic finance, Muslim communities in Australia, and Islam and freedom of religion.
+My publications cover Qur’anic hermeneutics, Islam and human rights, Islamic law reform, Muslim communities in Australia, and Islam and freedom of religion.
 I write for both scholarly and general audiences.

 I have taught Arabic and Islamic Studies at undergraduate and postgraduate levels.
 Among these subjects are: Great Texts of Islam: Qur’an; Great Empires of Islamic Civilization; Principles of Islamic Finance; Qur’anic Hermeneutics; Principles of Islamic Law; Islam and Human Rights; and Islam and Muslims in Australia.